vitmalina/w2ui/readme.md

 ## Building

 I have switched to Grunt as a build tool.
 You will find Gruntfile.js in the root.
-You still can build with ANT if you are more comformatble with it.
+You still can build with ANT if you are more comfortable with it.
 Both processes will produces same w2ui.js and w2ui.css files.
 Grunt has a few more tasks, such as watch, to auto compiles less and js files as you develop.
 Both tools will do the following: